Cathal Ó Searcaigh: Early life

 The first poems that engaged his attention were those of Robert Burns, read to him by his father.
-Tom Walsh, his English teacher at the Gairmscoil in Gortahork, encouraged him to write.
+His English teacher at the Gairmscoil in Gortahork encouraged the young Ó Searcaigh to write; he is mentioned under the pseudonym 'Mr Lally' (in Light on Distant Hills Part 3, pp 147-164).

 Personal life

 In the early 1970s, he worked as a barman in London.
 Later he attended the NIHE (National Institute for Higher Education) in Limerick where he did European Studies for two years (1973–75) and followed that with one year at Maynooth University (1977–78) where he did Celtic Studies.

 From 1978 to 1981, he worked in Dublin with RTÉ television presenting Aisling Gheal, an arts and music programme directed by musician Tony MacMahon.
-From the early 1980s, he has earned his living as a full-time writer and poet.
+Since the early 1980s, he has earned his living as a full-time writer and poet.

 In the spring of 1995, he was elected a member of Aosdána.

 His work has been translated into numerous languages – French, German, Italian, Breton, Catalan, Polish, Danish, Serbo-Croat, Romanian, Slovene, Russian, Swedish, Japanese, and Nepali.
+His poems have been on the Leaving Certificate Irish language curriculum and are also studied at university level.

 Controversy

 Ó Searcaigh began to visit Nepal and sponsor the education and needs of youngsters in Nepal in 1996.
 The Garda Síochána (Irish police force) started to investigate Ó Searcaigh in 2006, though nothing ever came of this.

-In February 2007, a film documentary (Fairytale of Kathmandu, by Neasa Ní Chianáin) queried Ó Searcaigh's relationships with some of the teens he helped, focusing on power imbalance and financial accountability, causing some controversy.
+In February 2007, a film documentary (Fairytale of Kathmandu, by Neasa Ní Chianáin) queried the ethics of Ó Searcaigh's sexual relationships with some of the teens he helped, focusing on power imbalance and financial accountability, causing some controversy.
 In February 2009, Ó Searcaigh was interviewed in English by Dermod Moore on the controversy for Hot Press.